s3erjaeh/example_for_spring-cloud-netflix-issue/README.md

-# spring-cloud-netflix-issue-
+# spring-cloud-netflix-issue-3300
-this is a reproducing of issue: https://github.com/spring-cloud/spring-cloud-netflix/issues/
+this is a reproducing of issue: https://github.com/spring-cloud/spring-cloud-netflix/issues/3300

 launch ZuulApplication and MockServerApplication.